stackwalked/result/readme.md

 ## result

+NOTICE: I dont use this anymore, I might publish the better way at some point though

 (demo-only) wrapper + utility over std::expected, making it more ergonomic for real use.

 uploaded because I think it's cool and worth implementing